Congratulations! You peed on a stick and two lines appeared. What’s next? Here’s how to survive your Bay Area pregnancy and beyond.

 Your insurance company can give you an idea of how much your little bundle of joy will set you back.
-We changed from Anthem Blue Cross to United Healthcare while I was pregnant and it took the cost from $2,500 to $250 (same doctor, hospital etc).
+We changed from Anthem Blue Cross to United Healthcare during my pregnancy and it took the cost from $2,500 to $250 (same doctor, hospital etc).
 If you’re pregnant during the open enrollment period look into your options because it could save you a fistful of dollars.

 While you’re on the phone with them find out how to get a breast pump.
 Legislation by the Obama administration means your insurance company must cover the cost of one.
 It’s quite likely they’ll say you can’t get the ball rolling until 30 days before your due date so mark your calendar.
 This piece of equipment is essential if you plan on working and breastfeeding.